Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ![Figure 20.9]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure20-9.png" | absolute_url }})
 - In cortical processing, the sharp functional distinctions between regions as implied by the model don’t exist.
 - The value of any model involves not only its ability to account for previous observations but also its ability to predict.
-- Conduction aphasia: difficultly in repeating words but not producing speech or understanding language.
+- *Conduction aphasia*: difficultly in repeating words but not producing speech or understanding language.
 - Conduction aphasia occurs when there’s damage to the wiring between Broca’s and Wernicke’s areas.
 - Sometimes the corpus callosum is split in patients to treat epilepsy and surprisingly, the patients mostly exhibit normal behavior except that they aren’t aware of anything left of their visual fixation point.
 - Experiments with split-brain patients suggests that there are two independent brains controlling the two sides of the body.